 I’m a sensualist, so I’m a huge lover of all things food, drink, touch, smells etc. I love giving and receiving sensory deprivation, I love exploring new sensations and I love the smile on my partner’s face or that gasp when I do something they weren’t expecting me to do.
 Sensory deprivation is also best combined with sensation play.

 Share with us a hot memory featuring sensory deprivation.

-Okay, so this is something that shouldn’t have been sexy, but was actually incredibly sexy!
-At We The Curious, the science museum here in Bristol, they have an exhibit which is all about the nerves and the senses, about the neural pathways and how our brain works out left from right, arm from leg etc. The exhibit is fairly simple, there is a blindfold and you put the blindfold on then your partner (who, you know, for the sakes of science, is not just a fellow lab partner here) touches either your left or right arm and you guess which side it is.
+Okay, so this is something that shouldn’t have been sexy, but it was actually incredibly sexy!
+At We The Curious, the science museum here in Bristol, they have an exhibit which is all about the nerves and the senses, about the neural pathways and how our brain works out left from right, arm from leg etc. The exhibit is fairly simple; there is a blindfold and you put the blindfold on then your partner (who, for the sakes of science, is just a fellow lab partner here) touches either your left or right arm and you guess which side it is.
 Simple stuff, right?
-Well, in theory, except that my partner was my sadist of a husband and he Would.
+Well, in theory, except that my partner was my sadist of a husband and He.
+Would.
 Not.
-Touch me.
-I became aware of him walking around me and of course I couldn’t see what he was up to.
+Touch.
+Me.
+I became aware of him circling around me but of course I couldn’t see what he was up to.
 For all I knew, he could have even left me all alone in the middle of the science museum!
 After a few minutes, he did touch me and I gasped in a way that was not entirely appropriate in a museum full of school children.
 Hot?
 Yes, but best kept to the bedroom!

 Do you have a favourite toy for sensory deprivation?

 Sure do!
 Ye ole faithful black rose blindfold, gorgeous, isn’t she?
 You can’t really see her roses here, but she has a sparkly embossed rose pattern and a black faux fur lining.
 Cosy and completely dark!

 What advice would you give to someone into sensory deprivation?